pranavgnn/sf-lab/lab-3/README.md

 ```

 ### Step 4 : Interpretation
-The p value is 0.0000
+The p value is `0.0000`

-As the p value is less than the significance value of 0.05, we reject the null hypothesis.
+As the p value is less than the significance value of 0.05, we **reject the null hypothesis**.

 Therefore, all companies do not maintain a current ratio of 2.